visgl/loaders.gl/modules/core/docs/api-reference/set-loader-options.md

-# setLoaderOptions
+# Loader Options

-Set the supplied options onto the current global options object
+Set or get the supplied options onto the current global options object

 ## Usage